rob-blackbourn/bareASGI-graphql-next/docs/subscriptions.rst

           } else if (response.status == 201) {

             // This is a subscription response.
 An endpoint is
-            // returned in the "Location" header which we can
+            // returned in the "location" header.
-            // consume with an EventSource.
             var location = response.headers.get('location')

-            eventSource = new EventSource(location)
+            // We can consume the events with an EventSource. eventSource = new EventSource(location)

-            // Handle cancellation with AbortController.signal.onabort
-            signal.onabort = function() {
-              if (eventSource.readyState !== 2) {
-                eventSource.close()
-              }
-            }

             // Consume the messages.
             eventSource.onmessage = function(event) {